-I disagree — and I wasn’t the only one.
-Cassie wrote about being a woman in a “dirty” STEM profession, and received a lot of comments with great discussion on the topic of women in classically-male jobs, and I’m hoping to add to that conversation here.
+I disagreed, and I wasn’t the only one.
+Cassie wrote about being a woman in a “dirty” STEM profession and received a lot of comments with great discussion on the topic of women in classically-male jobs.
+I’m hoping to add to that conversation here.

 I was raised in a girls-can-do-anything-boys-can-do household, and every time I run into sexism, my first reaction is disbelief (followed quickly by disappointment and frustration).
-I take it particularly hard when a woman is perpetuating the problem by accepting it as normal, or just ignoring the issue all together.
+I take it particularly hard when a woman is perpetuating the problem by accepting it as normal, or just ignoring the issue altogether.

-I really feel the biggest barrier to equality between the sexes is women accepting it as “just the way it is”.
+I really feel the biggest barrier to equality between the sexes is men and women accepting it as “just the way it is”.

-The problem isn’t men.
+The problem isn’t only men.
 Men see us the way we represent ourselves.